Essex and Suffolk Border Football League: History

 The league was officially founded in 1911, although the league includes records of the Colchester Borough League (founded 1893) and Colchester & District League (founded 1903) in its history.
 Founder members of the Border League in the inaugural 1911–12 season included Clacton Town, Colchester Town, West Bergholt and West Mersea.

 Over the last 100 years the league has seen many changes in its status with many clubs progressing to a higher level.
 The overlying trend has been the migration of the larger clubs and their replacement by smaller clubs with more basic facilities.
 For much of the last 20 years the Border League has run 4 divisions which included a significant proportion of reserve teams.
 The league lost several members in 2005–06 when the reserve teams of the Eastern Counties League clubs left for their own competition.
 There is a high representation of village teams but a new trend has emerged with the acceptance of Barnston from Division Three of the Essex Olympian League and Newbury Forest from the Romford and District Football League in the London Borough of Redbridge.

+In June 2026, the Mid-Essex Football League merged with the Essex & Suffolk Border League, with clubs from the former league entering the Border League structure for the 2026/27 season.

-Member clubs 2025–26
+Member clubs 2026–27

-The league has 70 teams spread over five divisions for the 2025–26 season:
+The league has 94 teams spread over seven divisions for the 2026–27 season: